tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/清单功能概述_intl_en.md

 - Review and report replication and encryption states of an object.
 - Streamline and speed up service workflows and big data jobs.

->
->- You can configure multiple inventory tasks for one bucket.
+> You can configure multiple inventory tasks for one bucket.
 COS doesn’t directly read the content of an object, but only scan the attribute information such as metadata of the object.
->- This feature is currently unavailable in the Nanjing and Finance Cloud regions.

 ## Inventory Parameters